 The wound is closed with absorbable stitches and Micropore tape, and a sports bra is used to support the breasts after the operation – there is no need for bulky dressings.
 Drains are usually inserted, one in each breast.

-Mr Stone will take some time to outline the risks and complications that can be associated with breast reduction surgery.
+Mr Stone take some time to will outline the risks and complications that can be associated with breast reduction surgery.
 In brief, these include risks that are associated with any surgical procedure including scarring (which can occasionally become lumpy), infection, bleeding, and thrombo-embolic complications (clots in the legs or lungs).

 While scars are inevitable they do tend to settle down well.
 The scars located in the breast fold are well hidden as is often the scar around the nipple which is located at the junction between pigmented and non-pigmented skin.
 The vertical scar will be visible but, of course, all scars are well hidden in a bra.
 At either end of the infra-mammary fold scars there might be some fullness, known rather disparagingly as ‘dog ears’.
 Occasionally these need to be removed at a later date under local anaesthetic, although most of the time they settle down on their own.